updated on 07 April 2026

 Training contracts and qualifying work experience (QWE) are ultimately the same thing.
 It sounds simple when we put it like that – and it mostly is, once you’ve wrapped your head around it.

-The introduction of the Solicitors Qualifying Exam (SQE) brought with it a change in the work experience requirements for aspiring solicitors, and the terminology we use to describe this training.
-According to the Solicitors Regulation Authority (SRA), QWE refers to “any experience of providing legal services that helps a candidate to develop some or all of the competencies (minimum of two) required to practise as a solicitor”, including working in a law firm, as a legal apprentice or as a paralegal.
+According to the Solicitors Regulation Authority (SRA), under the Solicitors Qualifying Exam (SQE) QWE refers to “any experience of providing legal services that helps a candidate to develop some or all of the competencies (minimum of two) required to practise as a solicitor”, including working in a law firm, as a legal apprentice or as a paralegal.

 Find out what other work counts as QWE in this Oracle.

-While there are differences in terms of structure and flexibility, the traditional training contract (that many firms will continue to use) now falls under the definition of QWE and can be used to meet the QWE requirements of the SQE.
-Despite the change in phrase, the term ‘training contract’ is holding its ground and promising to remain popular among firms and aspiring lawyers.
-So, you should know that if you’re hearing the term ‘training contract’ still being thrown around, it simply means the two-year element of QWE taking place at a law firm.
+While there are differences in terms of structure and flexibility, the traditional training contract (that many law firms use) falls under the definition of ‘QWE’.
+This means that two-year training contract can be used to meet the SQE’s QWE requirements.
+Despite the change in phrase to QWE, the term ‘training contract’ is holding its ground and remains popular among law firms and aspiring solicitors.

 Building up two years’ QWE is one of the four requirements to qualifying as a solicitor – and a two-year training contract is one of the many ways that candidates can satisfy this requirement.